Shahad railway station

-Shahad is a 2-platform railway station located in Mahabharata, on the Central line of the Mumbai Suburban Railway network, in western India.
+Shahad (station code: SHAD) is a 2-platform railway station located in Maharashtra, on the Central line of the Mumbai Suburban Railway network, in western India.
 It is located on the route between Kalyan and Ambivli.

 Shahad is located on the Kasara Line, next to Kalyan.
-The railway route that comes up to Kalyan from Mumbai CST bifurcates, where one route goes towards Ambernath, Ulhasnagar Badlapur, Karjat, and Pune.
-The other line goes towards Shahad, Titwala, Asangaon, Kasara, and Nasik.
+The railway route that comes up to Kalyan from Mumbai CSMT bifurcates, where one route goes towards Ambarnath, Ulhasnagar, Badlapur, Karjat, and Pune.
+The other line goes towards Shahad, Titwala, Asangaon, Kasara, and Nashik.
 Shahad is located on the Nasik route, next station from Kalyan.